jacalin1/JobMarket/RecLetters/README.md

 Most of what the staff will do for recommendation letters is implicit in the previous section.
 To summarize:

-1. You will receive an `EmployersMoniker` spreadsheet from a student.
+1. You will receive an `Employers[Moniker]` spreadsheet from a student.
 When you receive it, insert a new Column A and save the spreadsheet to the students electronic folder located on the (X) drive or Stella as it is named.
 This new column will be used to mark off each employer once their letters are sent to them.

 2.  *After* you receive that spreadsheet, you should start receiving requests for letters through [`jmstaff-jhuecon@jhu.edu`](mailto:jmstaff-jhuecon@jhu.edu).